Last Updated on August 4, 2021 by Maggie Sutton

 Buying a home can sometimes be a long and difficult process.
-But when you find a home you love and your offer is accepted, the finish line appears near.
+But when you find a home you love and your offer is accepted, the finish line is near.
 This period is commonly referred to as “being in escrow” and there are a number of things you need to do — and not do — before closing.
-To help you achieve your dream of home ownership, here’s what you need to know about escrow in the form of the top do’s and don’ts when in escrow.
+To help you achieve your dream of home ownership, here’s what you need to know about escrow to ensure you can close on your new home.

 The Do’s of Escrow

 The first thing you’ll have to do is open an escrow account.
 This is where your earnest money will be deposited until closing.
 The escrow company acts as a trusted third party to help manage the deal until closing day.
 The escrow officer will also collect paperwork and be a partner throughout the closing process, so be sure to choose an escrow company you know and trust.
 Your real estate agent may be able to offer suggestions of escrow officers they work with often.

 2. Complete All Necessary Paperwork

 “Being in escrow” basically means “drowning in paperwork,” or at least it can feel that way sometimes.
 From disclosure forms to inspection reports and insurance information, there are a lot of things to keep track of.
 Your escrow officer and real estate agent will be a tremendous resource here, letting you know what needs to be completed and when.
 It’s your job to hold up your end of the partnership and get everything completed in a timely manner.

 As noted above, there will be a lot of things that demand your attention when in escrow.
 The best way to keep the process moving forward smoothly is to respond quickly to any correspondence from your real estate agent, lender or escrow officer.
 Make sure you’re clear in your communications, and don’t be afraid to reach out with any questions.
 Your team is there to assist you every step of the way.